brandur/sorg/content/articles/acid.md

----
-title: Building Robust Systems With ACID and Constraints
-published_at: 2017-05-16T14:03:01Z
-location: San Francisco
++++
-hook: On ensuring system integrity, operability, and correctness through a solid foundational database, and how ACID transactions and strong constraints work in your favor.
-Why to prefer Postgres over MongoDB.
+hook = "On ensuring system integrity, operability, and correctness through a solid foundational database, and how ACID transactions and strong constraints work in your favor.
+Why to prefer Postgres over MongoDB." location = "San Francisco" published_at = 2017-05-16T14:03:01Z tags = ["postgres"] title = "Building Robust Systems With ACID and Constraints"
-tags: ["postgres"]
----
++++

 In 1983, Andreas Reuter and Theo Härder coined the acronym ACID as shorthand for _atomicity_, _consistency_,